My heels have been cracking lately and it’s not even winter yet.

 When a chapped piece of skin caught my husband’s leg under the sheets and he screamed in pain, I figured, it was time to make an effort to really pretend I have a highly pampered life.
 So, I decided to try exfoliating my heels with those fancy scrubs.
 But have you seen the prices for some of them?
 Holy moly, what are they made of, gold???
 All I’m going to do is to put it on my feet in the shower and probably wash half the jar down the drain!
 Sheeesh….

 So I decided to make some on my own.
 After all, I should have all the ingredients, right in my cupboards.
 So I googled for some homemade recipes and lo and behold, there were a bazillion recipes for scrubs, using ingredients ranging from sea salt, mineral salt, dead sea salt, regular sugar, brown sugar, turbinado sugar, oatmeal, coffee grounds, so on and so on.
 There were so many, they made my head spin.
 It’s just my heels, for goodness sakes!

-After reading all the recipes – well, not ALL…that would mean, I really have a highly pampered life - I decided to try a few.
+After reading all the recipes – well, not ALL…that would mean, I’d really have a lavishly pampered life ahem … I decided to try a few.

 Olive Oil and Honey - enough to mix the dry ingredients to a paste.

 After using different versions of scrubs, here is what i noticed.

 1. Sugar - was finer than salt so I didn’t feel the grains doing anything to my heels.
 I think sugar would be better for faces than heels as it wasn’t coarse enough.

 2. Conversely, dead sea salt was too coarse.
 In fact, the salt grains were so big that they just rolled right off the skin.
 I don’t think it did any exfoliating.
 May be if grounded it first, it would have been better but as dead sea salt in its crystal form, they were too coarse, even for rough heels.